Court action is required to evict any tenant who refuses to vacate.

 Default or hearing.

 If the tenant does not respond the landlord may move for default without further notice.
-By local rule in some counties, all cases must be set for a hearing.
+Under some local laws, all cases must be set for a hearing.

 The sheriff.

 If the court rules in favor of the landlord the clerk will issue a writ of restitution.
-The writ is served by the sheriff.
-If the tenant still does not vacate the landlord may not change locks, or take other self-help eviction action—even though the writ was issued and served.
+The sheriff serves the writ.
+If the tenant still does not vacate the landlord may not change locks or take other self-help eviction action—even though the writ was issued and served.
 Instead, if the tenant remains in the property after the writ is served and the move-out deadline passed the landlord must schedule a physical eviction with the sheriff.
+It is common for tenants to seek to set aside a default order or take other legal action after the sheriff serves the writ.

 This is a quick summary of the residential eviction process in Washington and is not a substitute for legal advice.
 For further advice about the residential eviction process consult with a landlord attorney.